technocidal/com.technocidal/_posts/2022-05-01-swiftui-displaying-web-content.markdown

 import WebKit
 ```

 Create a new struct called `WebView` which should conform to `UIViewRepresentable`.
-Just `Web` seems a bit too generic for some reason.

 ```swift
 import WebKit